terminaljoint/concepts-of-the-virtual-core-coded-computers-v1/README.md

 This book explores the architectural shift from rigid physical hardware dependencies to flexible, software-defined virtual execution environments.

+**THIS BOOK IS TO BE SUGGESTED FOR THE INTERMEDIATE TO ADVANCED LEVEL READERS, WHICH REQUIRES ADVANCED LEVEL THINKING IN COMPUTER SCIENCE AND COMPUTING FOR BETTER UNDERSTANDING OF THE CONCEPTS.**

 [SUPPORT THE AUTHOR](#SUPPORT-THE-AUTHOR)

 ## This Book Now has 8 Parts and 25 Chapters.